All are welcome at Trinity.

 - Mu Kappa (a nationally recognized Missionary Kid fraternity/sorority)

-The Global Community Partnerships office facilitates opportunities for students to learn, share and experience God’s kingdom by working alongside Trinity’s partners in Costa Rica, France, India, Jamaica, Los Angeles, and Uganda.
+Global Education Trips give students opportunities for students to learn, share and experience God’s kingdom by working alongside Trinity’s partners in Costa Rica, France, India, Jamaica, Los Angeles, and Uganda.

 These opportunities are available on an annual basis, and provide our students the chance to minister with a team of students in both national and international mission projects, often with life-changing results.